How To Create Your Home Gym In 4 Steps

 Trigger point balls target specific muscle points, allowing you to roll out any tense knots or tight areas in recovery sessions.

 3. Set up your space

-- Get a full-length mirror
+Get a full-length mirror

-- Organise the space
+Organise your space

-Make sure the space is de-cluttered and organised.
-This is so that you have plenty of room when working out, and that you feel totally comfortable in your home gym.
-The more comfortable you are in the space, the more likely you are to be motivated to actually go workout in it.
+Make sure your space is clutter-free so that you have plenty of room to work out.
+The more comfortable you are, the more likely you’ll be motivated to train.

-- Set up your equipment
+Store your equipment

-4. Keeping it clean and safe
+4. Keep your space clean and safe

 - Wipe down your equipment and clean the space thoroughly after use

 - Always put equipment away safely and securely after use.
 Don’t leave any equipment lying around that could be hazardous.

 Tips for creating your home gym on a budget

 Creating your home gym doesn’t have to break the bank.
 Here are some top tips to set it up on a budget.